Skills-Test Critical Steps and Error Prevention

 Test Your Knowledge

-During a skills checkoff, the CNA touches a soiled brief with gloved hands and then reaches for a clean towel.
+During the skills evaluation, the CNA's gloved hand touches a soiled brief and then reaches toward a clean towel.
 What is the safest correction?

 A